SSWConsulting/SSW.Rules.Content/rules/create-gpts/rule.md

 ## GPT Stores

 Stores such as the [OpenAI GPT Store](https://openai.com/blog/introducing-the-gpt-store) and [Bind AI](https://www.getbind.co/?ref=producthunt) let you quickly launch a custom GPT model and make it available (and monetizable) to the world.
-You can monetize your GPT if it gains enough traction (hard becuase there are thousands available):
+You can monetize your GPT if it gains enough traction:

 ✅ **Pros**